lexin-chen/CodeOdyssey/README.md

-### The Bard, The Composer, The Fractal, and The Bot: A Code Odyssey
+### The Poet, The Composer, The Fractal, and The Bot: A Code Odyssey

 Where classics meets modern tech.
 Welcome to my first four coding project back in 2020.
 - 📚 Create a Shakespearan poem.